Before tackling this tutorial, you will need to download and install a dataset following these instructions:

 Click on the Save Project icon on the upper left-hand corner of the ArcGIS Pro window.

 Any changes made to the ArcGIS project (symbology, layout, etc...) gets saved in the .aprx file.
 But note that the various layers (vector files and/or raster files) that make up the map's content are not saved in the .aprx.
-It's therefore important NOT to delete the GIS files originally present in your project folder (or at least those that are used in the map view).

-When a layer is loaded in Map view, lock files are created for that layer.
+When a layer is loaded in Map view, temporary lock files are created for that layer.
 These files are used to prevent the shapefile from being edited in a separate concurrent ArcGIS Pro session.
 Closing the ArcGIS Pro project will remove the temporary lock file.
 Locked files are identified with a long series of filename extensions that end with lock (only viewable in a Windows file manager application).

-Avoid copying or archiving your GIS project folder when it is open in an existing ArcGIS session.
+Avoid copying or archiving your GIS project folder when it is open in an ArcGIS Pro session.
 Doing so will copy the *.lock files which serve no purpose other than to clutter your project folder.

 Close the ArcGIS project.